josefbehr/somafm-qt/README.md

 Bugs and Problems
 -----------------
-This program is an early work in progress, and if you encounter any problems or bugs, please feel free to report them on the github issure tracker.
+This program is an early work in progress, and if you encounter any problems or bugs, please feel free to report them on the github issue tracker.